 - Pay down high-interest credit card debt then move on to your lower-interest debts.

 - Take advantage of any coupons, discounts, vouchers, gift cards, Frequent Flyer Miles, or any other tool you have to save spending money.

 - Shop around for lower insurance rates on your car, home, or other asset, but make sure that you are still properly covered.

 - Consider a low-interest balance transfer credit card to consolidate multiple debts into a single payment.

 If you’re wondering how to prepare for a financial crisis, the simple answer is that you should open an emergency savings account today so you’re never stuck in a tight spot again.
 It’s a simple shield against unplanned personal events plus slowing economic growth.
 At Atlantic Financial, we offer federally-insured savings accounts with no monthly fees and competitive dividends.

 Here’s how to start an emergency fund in five simple steps:

-- Ideally, an emergency fund should have enough cash to cover your living expenses for 3-6 months.
+- Ideally, an emergency fund should have enough cash to cover three to six months’ worth of living expenses.

 - Determine how long it will take you to reach your goal by allocating the saved or earned money to your emergency fund.